-Procedures for the field and analysis parameters used in this project concerning the identification and measurements associated with the phytoplankton, picoplankton, and productivity are mainly similar as those used consistently since 1985 in the Virginia Chesapeake Bay Monitoring Program.
-For modifications see Section XVI.
-These protocols have been retained to guarantee a continuity and consistency in data acquisition and analysis, and species identification.
+Procedures for the field and analysis parameters used in this project concerning the identification and measurements associated with the phytoplankton and picoplankton abundance are similar as those used consistently since 1985 in the Virginia Chesapeake Bay Monitoring Program.
+For modifications see Appendix A. These protocols have been retained to guarantee a continuity and consistency in data acquisition and analysis, and species identification.
 Results from these analyses will provide comparable data sets that will be essential for long-term statistical data analysis within Virginia and this region.
 The methods used have included specific QC objectives addressed in this proposal (section III).
-References used include: Hobbie et al. (1977), Davis and Seiburth (1982), Marshall (1986, 1994, 1995, and others), Marshall and Alden (1990), Marshall and Nesius (1996), Marshall et al. Strickland and Parsons (1972), and Venrick (1978).
+References used include: Hobbie et al. (1977), Davis and Seiburth (1982), Marshall (1986, 1994, 1995, and others), Marshall and Alden (1990), Marshall and Nesius (1996), Marshall et al. (2003), and Venrick (1978).
 Operation and all activities in the Phytoplankton Laboratory will be in accordance to Health and Safety regulations followed at Old Dominion University and agree with those for the federal government and the Commonwealth of Virginia.